 VA Disability Payment Rates

-The disability rating is not the percentage of retirement which is converted to disability.
-The rating, e.g., 70%, is used strictly to determine the dollar amount of the disability payment, and all veterans with the same rating and same number of family members will receive the same amount, regardless of their rank at retirement.
+The rating is used strictly to determine the dollar amount of the disability payment, and all veterans with the same rating and same number of family members will receive the same VA disability pay, regardless of their rank at retirement.
+A retired general officer with a 70% rating receives the same $1505.66/mo in disability as a retired E-6 with a 70% rating.

 Retiree and Annuitant Pay: Disability Benefits, on the DFAS web site.